JohnPaulinePineda/Portfolio_Project_45/docs/index.md

 [Regression coefficients](https://link.springer.com/book/10.1007/978-1-4757-3462-1) represent the changes in the independent variable which explain the variation of the dependent variable in the model.
 The methods applied in this study attempt to estimate the unknown model coefficients by optimizing a loss function - that which measures the quality of the estimated parameters based on how well the model-induced scores agree with the ground truth labels in the data set.

+[Normal Equations](https://www.semanticscholar.org/paper/Nouvelles-m%C3%A9thodes-pour-la-d%C3%A9termination-des-des-Legendre/21c9090e226ab449ffb608ddb2cb925911a61f24) are a system of equations whose solution is the Ordinary Least Squares (OLS) estimator of the regression coefficients and which are derived from the first-order condition of the least squares minimization problem.
+These equations are obtained by setting equal to zero the partial derivatives of the sum of squared errors (least squares).
+This approach is a closed-form solution and a one-step algorithm used to analytically find the coefficients that minimize the loss function.

 [Gradient descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.
 This particular implementation used Batch Gradient Descent which computes the gradient of the loss function with respect to the parameters for the entire data set.
-A very high learning rate (also referred to as step size or the alpha) and low epoch count were applied resulting in larger steps with lesser risks of overshooting the minimum due to a lower number of iterations.

 ## 1.1.
 Data Background <a class="anchor" id="1.1"></a>